bocadilloproject/bocadillo/docs/discussions/security.md

 One way to prevent XSS attacks is by escaping all quotes, replacing them with their HTML equivalent.

-If you're using the [templating utilities][templates] provided by Bocadillo, you are already benefiting from Jinja2 escaping strings in XML and HTML templates.
+If you're using the [templating utilities](/guide/templates.md) provided by Bocadillo, you are already benefiting from Jinja2 escaping strings in XML and HTML templates.

 However, you should always quote attributes in order for this to work, e.g.